bolthur/kernel/README.md

 * Fire timer event, when timer irq handler has been triggered
 * Add gdb stub for debugging on remote device via serial port
 * Find better place for `serial_init` than `tty_init`
+* Finish debug launch.json when remote debugging is possible
+* Create a draft for build system with vendor driver/app packaging

 ## Building the project